WeblateOrg/weblate/docs/admin/backup.rst

 The backups using Borg are incremental and Weblate is configured to keep following backups:

-* 14 daily backups
+* Daily backups for 14 days back
-* 8 weekly backups
+* Weekly backups for 8 weeks back
-* 6 monthly backups
+* Monthly backups for 6 months back

 .. image:: /images/backups.png